Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail - NewsBreak

 A social worker went to Loertscher’s room, holding a phone so she could hear.
 The county called an obstetrician/gynecologist who claimed Loertscher admitted to knowingly using methamphetamine while pregnant.
 Prefacing that she was “not an expert witness,” the doctor explained some concerns around methamphetamine use during pregnancy, including low birth weight and possible learning disabilities and inattention to prenatal care.

-In 2022, Pregnancy Justice reviewed numerous studies and reports about gestational exposure to various drugs, concluding , “Research tells us that there is no scientific evidence of unique, certain, or irreparable harm for fetuses exposed to cocaine, methamphetamine, opioids, or cannabis in utero.”
+In 2022, the National Advocates for Pregnant Women reviewed numerous studies and reports about gestational exposure to various drugs, concluding, “Research tells us that there is no scientific evidence of unique, certain, or irreparable harm for fetuses exposed to cocaine, methamphetamine, opioids, or cannabis in utero.”

 The doctor recommended residential treatment; the fetus’ attorney asked the court to force Loertscher into treatment “for this child to have a chance of literally being born.”

-Afsha Malik, formerly a research and program associate at Pregnancy Justice, says Wisconsin’s “probable cause” standard means courts need only the “suspicion” of drug use to order commitment.
+Afsha Malik, formerly a research and program associate at the National Advocates for Pregnant Women, says Wisconsin’s “probable cause” standard means courts need only the “suspicion” of drug use to order commitment.
 The four other states which permit civil commitment — the Dakotas, Oklahoma and Minnesota — all require “clear and convincing evidence.”

 The commissioner found enough evidence to detain Loertscher at the Eau Claire hospital until discharging her to the residential treatment facility.